DerrykBoyd/db-todo/README.md

 **dboydgit To-Do** is a sycing to-do list web application, built with [React](https://reactjs.org/).

+The lastest version of the application is uses [Google Firebase](https://firebase.google.com/) as a serverless backend.

+You can see the app in production at *TODO-Insert github pages link when hosted*.

-The backend is run on [Node.js](https://nodejs.org/) and uses [PouchDB](https://pouchdb.com/) and [CouchDB](http://couchdb.apache.org/) to store and sync user data.
-This app will instantly sync changes between devices.
+A previous version of this application was built with a [Node.js](https://nodejs.org/) backend and used [PouchDB](https://pouchdb.com/) and [CouchDB](http://couchdb.apache.org/) to store and sync data.
+The backend was hosted on a [Digital Ocean](https://www.digitalocean.com/) droplet and deployment was managed with continuous integration through [CircleCI](https://circleci.com/).

-The app is deployed using [CircleCI](https://circleci.com/) for continuous integration.

-You can see the app in production at [https://db-todo.duckdns.org/](https://db-todo.duckdns.org/)
+The previous version can still be viewed at [https://db-todo.duckdns.org/](https://db-todo.duckdns.org/)

 ### Available Scripts

+This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 In the project directory, you can run: